szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Cure Serious Wounds: Heals 30 points plus 3 more points in the next two levels, 2 on the next two, up to 40
 - Cure Critical Wounds: Heals 42 points plus 3 more points per level, up to 54
 - Mass Cure: improves the power of this spell as a combat spell by improving the casting speed to 2 (from 5), and it improves the healing slightly from 1d8 + 1/level (max of 21-28) to 4d3 + 1/level (24-32)
-- Mist of Eldath: Heals 40 points, regenerates 1 HP/s for 2 rounds and prevents poisoning for that time
+- Mist of Eldath: Heals 40 points, regenerates 1 HP/s for 2 rounds and prevents poisoning for that time.
+Name changed to Rejuvenating Mist

 Also, they will no longer be stopped by spell deflection.